lodge F&W Favourite

 Enjoy the best seats in the house for watching the wildebeest migration at these comfortable and authentic mobile camps

 Location: Serengeti Green Camps operate as semi-permanent, low-impact safari camps in two prime locations within the Serengeti ecosystem: one in the central Seronera region and the other in the northern Kogatende area near the Mara River.
 This dual setup allows the camps to follow the wildlife, especially during the Great Migration, offering front-row access to dramatic river crossings in the north (typically July to October) and fantastic year-round predator action in the central plains.
 Both locations are carefully chosen for seclusion, with the camps blending into their natural surroundings and avoiding the busier tourist corridors.
-If you're after a more intimate, close-to-nature experience in the Serengeti without sacrificing comfort, this is a great option.
+If you're after a more intimate, close-to-nature experience in Tanzania without sacrificing comfort, this is a great option.

 Rooms: Each camp has just a handful of canvas tents - typically around six to eight - keeping things small, personal, and peaceful.
 T he tents are spacious and simple in style, with large, comfortable beds, solar lighting, en-suite bathrooms with bucket showers, and flush loos.
 Everything is well made, with quality linens, thoughtful designs, and eco-friendly touches throughout.
 You won't find marble floors or freestanding tubs, but what you will get is a well-designed, comfortable base that feels part of the landscape rather than imposed on it.
 This is a safari for people who want to feel immersed in the wild, but still sleep well and wake up to good coffee.